 “What purposes do we have for the companies where we work?”
 “What are our priorities in our life?”
 “Does our society sustainable?”
 “Is our job more important than our family or our life?”

 Basically, we can sum up that these fundamental questions are based on sustainability.
 Environmental, Social and Corporate Governance are the three key factors in measuring the sustainability and societal impact of an investment in a company or business.

 LG Chem reacted the current trend

 In October 2020, shareholders of LG Chem, which is the largest South Korean chemical company, approved a plan.
-It is that the company would split its battery business into a new company, which was named “LG Energy Solutions” later.
+It is that the company would split its battery business into a new company, which was named “LG Energy Solution” later.
 This decision implies two important things.

 First, the battery market is likely to grow faster and larger.
 According to the other article, the year, 2020, definitely changed our awareness on climate change.
 In fact, most of developed countries applied new public policies to increase sales of electric vehicles.
 In other words, it means that batteries including a lithium-ion battery are demanded more in the next few years or next few decades.